 The term U indicates uniform labeling, as in [U-14C]sucrose, where the isotope is uniformly distributed among all 12 carbons.
 Preference is given to [14C2] and 32Pi rather than to [14C]CO2 or [14C]CO2 and [32P]Pi.

 The metric system is standard, and SI units should be used as far as possible.
 Spell out all numbers or fractions that begin a sentence.
 If this is awkward, rephrase the sentence to avoid beginning with a numeral.
-Do not use a hyphen to replace the preposition "to" between numerals: 13 to 22 min, 3 to 10°C. Exception: Use the dash in tables, figures, graphs and in parentheses.
-Write out numerals one through nine except with units of measure.
+Do not use a hyphen to replace the preposition "to" between numerals: 13 to 22 min, 3 to 10°C. Exception: Use the dash in tables, figures, graphs, and in parentheses.

 Check tabular data, as well as numerical values, reported in the text for the proper number of significant figures.
 For decimals smaller than one, insert a zero before the decimal point: 0.345.